Purtified/LilithReleases/README.md

 ## BDSM Included
 Easily check anyone's stats using the `/sc` command while on any client.

-## Cloud Config
-Configure modules and settings easily using in-game commands or with our discord bot.

 ## Coming Soon
 As development continues, even more features will be added for other gamemodes besides duels, like autododging and stats for Bedwars and Skywars.